GiannisKalopisis/Multithreaded-HTTP-web-server/README.md

   - **SEARCH** word1 word2 word3 ... word10: crawler returns the number of words that are requested (ie `http://127.0.0.1:9000/SEARCH/word1/word2/.../word10`).
 If the crawler still has pages in the queue then it returns a message indicating that the crawling is in-progress.
 If the crawler has finished downloading all web pages, then this command returns the search results over the socket.
 More specifically it runs the job executor code inside the crawler with the appropriate parameters for the files, and executes the search command and returns the result over the socket for the given query.
 Workers start only once.
 HTML tags are ignored when searching/indexing.
   - **SHUTDOWN**: The crawler stops asking for additional pages, releases any memory (shared or not) it has cached, and stops executing it (ie `http://127.0.0.1:9000/SHUTDOWN`).

+## Telnet
+Command requests can be sent via Telnet, by typing: `telnet localhost command_port`.
+Connection closes after sending a request.

 ## Compile
 You can type:
   - `make` to compile all the code for this project
-  - `cleanAll` to delete all .o files, logs and pipes
+  - `make cleanAll` to delete all .o files, logs and pipes
-  - `clean/cleanLogFile/cleanPipes` to delete the above files respectively
+  - `make clean/cleanLogFile/cleanPipes` to delete the above files respectively